jen2004/Shop-Inventory-Application/README.md

 ![8](https://github.com/user-attachments/assets/d869115e-6008-42ad-86c1-3809e2b0df83)

-Here is the report that I submitted with my course project, which describes the code changes for parts C-J from the project requirements.
+Here is the report that I submitted with my course project, which describes the code changes for parts C-J from the project requirements:
 #

 <strong>